rhcad/x3c/code/Readme.txt

 pkg_Utility: other frequently-used utility plugins.

 ..\projects: C++ workspace files (Linux GCC, MSVC++, MinGW GCC, ...).
+Makefile is used to compile x3c on Linux or Unix.

 Bug reports and suggestions are welcome.
 Please use the SourceForge bug tracking